See the Story Index for Wael Abdelgawad’s other stories.

 “Oh, you mean the people at, uhh…” I removed a small notebook from my pocket and pretended to study it.
 In reality I had no idea what she was talking about.

-“Never mind.
-How long does Tarek have left in the program?”
+“Uh-huh.
+And how long does Tarek have left in the program?”

 “I have no idea.
 Didn’t my parents tell you?”

 She waved a hand.
 “They’re embarrassed.
 It’s supposed to be a big secret.
 They babied that boy, you know?”
 Bitterness crept into her voice.
 “Me and Mina had to study, work, behave ourselves, but Tarek could do anything and they’d say, ‘boys will be boys.’
 And now look.
 His life is a disaster.
 You know, I still can’t get over the fact that they hired you.
 My mother detests you.
 Sorry.”
 She gave a nervous chuckle.

 “Your father told me they wanted someone who cares.”

 “Yes, I do.
 I care about Anna… about Tarek.
 I even care about you, Dalya.”

 “That’s generous of you, considering.”
 She pursed her lips.
 “I’m sorry I never wrote to you.
 None of us did.”